Breast Augmentation is a popular procedure and can be extremely gratifying; however, as with all surgical procedure, there can be risks.

 At Cadogan Clinic we strive to reduce any possible risks of side effects this includes selecting only the best surgeons to work with, offering day case only procedures which not only allows you to recover quicker, but reduces the risk of infection, establishing aftercare support and scar minimisation programmes.

 Choice of implant is of great importance, of course.
 The risk of implants have been highlighted by the recent PIP crisis.
 Due to concerns of their quality, Cadogan Clinic has never used PIP implants.
 We only use FDA approved implants.

-Our implants of choice are with Allergan or Sillimed.
+Our implants of choice are Sebbin.
 During your consultation, our surgeons will discuss the implants they recommend and perform a sizing to ensure you are happy with the size of your new breasts.